 I'll be turning 18 this year.
 Can I still join?

 You may stay in Speech Crafters Speech & Debate Club until you graduate high school, or turn 18, whichever is later.
 However, members age 18 and above pay $125 per year.

 We are supported by Every Child Has a Story, a 501c3 non profit organization.
 As such, our programs are provided at NO CHARGE to members age 8-18.
 If you desire membership after age 18, a fee of $125 is charged each year.

 We accept all major credit cards, PayPal and checks.

 How often does the club meet?

-Speech Crafters Speech & Debate Club meet weekly starting 1st Wednesday in September and continue through May, plus our annual conference on the second Saturday in June.
+Speech Crafters Speech & Debate Club meet weekly starting 1st Wednesday in September of the current school year and continue through May.
+Our annual Confident Kid's Conference is held on the second Saturday in June.

 Should I wait to join in September?

 There is no difference in experience joining in September or any other month.
 It is commonplace for new members to join year-round.
 Membership goes up and down.
 The best time to join is when there is an opening in the club.